 Location: Deep in the heart of the North Luangwa Park, 10km from the Mwaleshi and Luangwa River confluence.
 The airstrip is a 10 minute drive from the camp, and the flight from Tafika takes about 30 muinutes and from Mfuwe takes around 40 minutes.

-Rooms: 4 en-suite chalets, 2 twins and 2 doubles, made from local materials (reed, wood and thatch).
+Rooms: Four en-suite chalets, two twins and two doubles, made from local materials (reed, wood and thatch).
 Staff provide hot water for the shower, and there are portable fans to keep the rooms cool.
 These chalets are re-built every year.
-The camp can accommodate a maximum of 6 guests.
+The camp can accommodate a maximum of six guests.

 Activities: Guided walking safaris with a guide and an armed national park scout are the main activity supplemented by birdwatching and visits to Mwaleshi Falls.